kadw108/Thrall/README.md

 * export/typeScriptMain.js

 They are generated with `build.sh`.
 The files in `src` are the actual source code of the final project in `export/index.html`.
 The files in `script_files` get compiled by `build` into `export/typeScriptMain.js`, which is imported into the final project by a line in `addToHead.html`.

+Image and audio assets aren't included in the repo since they'd make it unnecessarily large, but they come with the downloaded version of the game you can get on Itch.